Hey Kids (Start Here)

 It’s wrong.

-He can feel the warm rush of blood through his sinuses.
+He feels the warm rush of blood in his sinuses.

 This isn’t the best, his brain says.
 I don’t get this.